Albert Jamil Butros: Political and diplomatic career

 From 1976 to 1984 he was Director General and President of Jordan's Royal Scientific Society in Amman, where he set the tone for an organisation which 'underpromised on what it would deliver, and did what it promised'.
 From 1984 to 1985 he was Special Advisor to the then Crown Prince Hassan bin-Talal of Jordan.

 He went on to sit on the Board of Directors of Jordan's Telecommunications Corporation, the Council of the Federation of Arab Research Councils, The Royal Society of Fine Arts, and the Arab Thought Forum.
 In 1986, he was made a Fellow of the World Academy of Art and Science.

 Dr Butros served as Chairman of UNESCO's Consultative Group of Experts on Science and Technology Policy, and on ALECSO's Science and Advisory Committee.
-He sat on the Board of Governors of the International Development Research Centre in Ottawa from 1986-1998.
+He sat on the Board of Governors of the International Development Research Centre in Ottawa from 1986 to 1998.

 In 1987, he was appointed Jordan's Ambassador to the United Kingdom of Great Britain and Northern Ireland, serving as Ambassador during the Gulf War.

 He also had concurrent non-resident Diplomatic accreditation in Dublin, Ireland in 1988, and Reykjavík, Iceland, in 1990.

-Personal life
+Personal life and death

-Dr Butros married Ida Maria (Casie) Albina, and had four children, eight grandchildren and one great grandchild.
+Butros married Ida Maria (Casie) Albina, and had four children, eight grandchildren and one great grandchild.
+He died in Amman on 31 August 2021, at the age of 87.